brettbuddin/lectric/README.md

 # Lectric Slider

-Lectric is a JavaScript slider that is touch enabled and looks awesome on Apple touch devices.
+Lectric is a JavaScript slider that is touch-enabled and takes advantage of hardware acceleration.
+It looks awesome on Apple touch devices.

 It's Electric!